How to Auto-Respond to Customer Emails Using AI

 Step 2: Knowledge - Retrieve Relevant Docs

-Step 3: AI Agent - Draft the Reply
+Step 3: Connector Agent - Draft the Reply

-Add a Connector node configured as an AI Agent (tool-augmented LLM).
-Give it a system prompt like:
+Add a Connector node and switch it to Agent mode.
+Give it a prompt like:

 You are a customer support agent for ACME.
 Reply to the customer using ONLY

-the knowledge snippets provided.
-If the snippets do not cover the question,
+the grounded answer provided.
+If it does not cover the question,

 say "I'll loop in a teammate" and do not invent an answer.